Mikeyjud401/Hotel-Revenue-Dashboard/README.md

 ---

 ## Key Insights
-- Overall revenue is growing by year
+- Overall revenue is growing by year.
--  With the parking percentage reflecting an average of 1% for city hotels and 3% for resort hotels.
+- With the parking percentage reflecting a steady average of 1% for city hotels and 3% for resort hotels.
   The parking lot size does not have enough evidence to support that it should be increased in size.
--
+- We can also see positive trends in the data such as the Average daily rate, Total nights stayed, and the discounts.